Register a vehicle in Alberta

 - if you are registering a used vehicle in Alberta for the first time, you may require an inspection if the vehicle was purchased outside of Alberta

-Passenger vehicle registration is issued for a minimum of 1 year to a maximum of 2 years.
+Passenger, motorcycle and off-highway vehicle registrations are issued for a minimum of 1 year to a maximum of 2 years.

 Registering a commercial vehicle